July 14, 2021

 * Resistance to standardized testing has lately focused on race: The field has an appalling racist history, and contemporary tests may still be plagued by racial bias in both their construction and their application.
 But even if none of that were true, standardized tests measure what matters least, intellectually speaking.
 The scores that result primarily reflect two things: the socioeconomic status of whoever took the test and the amount of time that was spent teaching test-taking skills.
 As I and many others have argued, it is not only possible but actually quite common for a rise in test scores to accompany — indeed, to contribute to — a decline in the quality of teaching and learning.

 * “No Excuses” charter schools, which rely on militaristic discipline to enforce a demand for absolute obedience, have been properly called out for imposing this regimen almost exclusively on African-American and Latino students. (“If there were middle-class white children here, the parents would rebel at this curriculum and stop it cold,” one teacher at such a school observed grimly.2) After decades of forcing children of color to bark out right answers on command, the (white) heads of two leading charter school chains, KIPP and Uncommon Schools, recently announced that they are rethinking some of their policies in the wake of recent widespread activism about systemic racism.
 It is striking that this epiphany occurred to them only after a quarter century of operating these schools, but it is no less remarkable that race is the sole reason being offered.
 It is indeed unspeakably offensive, if unsurprising, that low-income children of color are the victims of such dehumanizing treatment: enforced passivity, public humiliation for noncompliance and rewards or praise for mindless conformity, scripted instruction geared mostly to raising test scores, and an emphasis on the sort of character education that promotes not critical thinking but “grit” (persistence at whatever one has been told to do).
 Still, we need to call attention to what is offensive about this style of teaching in and of itself, not just to which students are disproportionately subjected to it.
-Researchers, parents, and former teachers at KIPP and similar schools (appalled by what they had participated in) have all offered searing criticisms of these schools’ “strict control…that mimics animal training.”
+Researchers, parents, board members, and former teachers at KIPP and similar schools (appalled by what they had participated in) have all offered searing criticisms of these schools’ “strict control…that mimics animal training.”
 This model never should have seen the light of day, and it should be condemned now for reasons that go well beyond its repugnant racist implementation.

 A simple thought experiment: Imagine that the racially discriminatory aspects of each of these policies are successfully addressed.
 Programmers eventually figure out how to eliminate the bias in facial recognition software so that its accuracy no longer varies by skin color.
 It can now be proved that efforts to raise test scores undermine good teaching regardless of race.
 A new study shows that Republican voter suppression and election subversion actually affect Black and white Democratic voters equally.
 And so on.